In Exercises 1–10, use the data in the accompanying table and exp... | Channels for Pearson+

 Data Representation

 Data representation involves organizing and displaying data in a way that makes it easy to analyze and interpret.
-In this case, the data is presented in a contingency table that categorizes subjects based on gender and whether they write with their left hand.
-Understanding how to read and interpret this table is crucial for calculating the required probabilities.
+In this case, the data is presented in a table format, showing the number of left-handed and right-handed individuals by gender.
+This structured format helps in calculating probabilities and understanding the distribution of left-handedness in the sample.

 Recommended video: